WhyiMicro/css-snippets/hideElements/readme.md

 # Hide elements

-Hide's a lot of elements from the discord client.
+Hide's a some elements from the discord client.
 Many of which I deem unnecessary or annoying. <br>
 List of hidden elements:

 - Nitro store button